Product information

 The oil will close the pores.

-Next, place the cast-iron pan upside down back in the oven for at least half an hour or more until it starts to smoke (this should happen at a temperature of > 175ºC).
+Next, place the cast-iron pan back in the oven upside down for at least half an hour or more until it starts to smoke (this should happen at a temperature of > 175ºC).

 Then let the cast-iron pan cool down gently.